 A program that focuses on the application of environmental sciences, public health, the biomedical sciences, and environmental toxicology to the study of environmental factors affecting human health, safety, and related ecological issues, and prepares individuals to function as professional environmental health specialists.
 Includes instruction in epidemiology, biostatistics, toxicology, public policy analysis, public management, risk assessment, communications, environmental law, occupational health and safety emergency response, and applications such as air quality, food protection, radiation protection, solid and hazardous waste management, water quality, soil quality, noise abatement, housing quality, and environmental control of recreational areas.

-While Environmental Health has degrees up to the Doctors degree research scholarship, most students study towards a Masters degree.
-Students study Environmental Health all around the US, though the major at the Masters degree level has the most graduates in Missouri.
+While Environmental Health has degrees up to the Post masters certificate, most students study towards a Masters degree.
+Students study Environmental Health all around the US, though the major at the Masters degree level has the most graduates in Maryland.
 The average starting salary for a graduate with a bachelor's degree in Environmental Health is $51,200.

-Mississippi Valley State University is a top choice for students who are interested in pursuing a major in Environmental Health.
-Students can study up to a Doctors degree research scholarship at the school.
-Mississippi Valley State University awards about 3 Masters degrees to those majoring in Environmental Health each year.
-However, Washington University in St Louis and Emory University are also options to consider.
+Emory University is a top choice for students who are interested in pursuing a major in Environmental Health.
+Students can study up to a Post masters certificate at the school.
+Emory University awards about 62 Masters degrees to those majoring in Environmental Health each year.
+However, Washington University in St Louis and Johns Hopkins University are also options to consider.
 Take a look at the college options in the table below.

 Some top jobs related to Environmental Health, include Environmental Scientists and Specialists, Including Health and Epidemiologists, both of which are in high demand.
 Yet there are higher paying positions, like Health Specialties Teachers, Postsecondary. the most in-demand position for Environmental Health majors is Health Specialties Teachers, Postsecondary.